karl-cardenas-coding/terraform-functions/README.md

 # Terraform Functions
 This project showcases various Terraform functions.
-Main purpose is for learning and helping others understand how to use these functions.
+The main purpose is to teach and help others understand how to use these functions.

 ## Functions